dell/terraform-powerflex-modules/guides/azure_block_storage/README.md

 #### 2. Deploy PowerFlex on installer

 For this part, the following steps need to be executed inside of **installer**.
+As a second option, you can use the *az network bastion tunnel* steps defined in the Misc section below.

 1. Check `/root` folder, make sure `terraform.tfvars` for PowerFlex core deployment has been automatically generated.